 Stearic acid is not very soluble in water.
-Only a fraction of a milligram of stearic acid can be dissolved in as much as a hundred grams of water.
+Only a fraction of a milligram of stearic acid can be dissolved in a hundred grams of water.
 This compound is, however, soluble in many organic solvents.
 For example, stearic acid is moderately soluble in alcohols, phenyls, and alkyl acetates.
 This compound is also soluble in carbon tetrachloride, carbon disulfide, and methyl formate (also known as methyl methanoate).
 The solubility of stearic acid in dichloromethane under ambient temperatures corresponds to 3.58 grams per 100 grams of dichloromethane.

 Learn more about the physical and chemical properties of Stearic acid (C18H36O2) from the experts at BYJU’S.